DarshanMaradiya/ObjectTracking/README.md

 2. Creating a unique ID for each of the initial detections
 3. And then tracking each of the objects as they move around frames in a video, maintaining the assignment of unique IDs

-As descibed in first step, we should detect the from the each frame of video.
-Here *YOLO object detection* is used to detect the object in image/video frame.
+As descibed in first step, we should detect the objects in each frame of video.
+Here *YOLO object detection* is used to detect the object in image/video-frames.
 Implemention of yolo is in *ObjectTracker.py*.
 Next two steps are implemented in *CentroidTracking/centroidtracker.py*.

 To run on video file:
   python ObjectTracker.py --input videos/car_chase_01.mp4 --confidence 0.5 --threshold 0.3